 All sentences in Spanish have two specific parts: EL SUJETO (the subject) and EL PREDICADO (the predicate).
 Next, we will analyze in detail both parts of the sentence in Spanish

 El sujeto or the subject in Spanish is the person, animal or thing that performs the action expressed by the verb.
 To understand this more clearly, let’s analyze these two examples of simple sentences:

 Marcos vive en Taiwán.

 Marcos lives in Taiwan

-First, it is important that you can recognize the main verbs or actions in these sentences.
-In the first example, the main verb is VIVIR (to live).
-By itself, the verb VIVIR cannot be considered a sentence, but when we conjugate it and say “Vive en Taiwán”, then we can say it is a sentence.
+First, it is really important that you can recognize the main verb or action in a sentence.
+For instance, in the previous example, the main verb is VIVIR (to live).
+By itself, the verb VIVIR cannot be considered a sentence, but when we conjugate it and say “Vive en Taiwán”, then we can say it is one.
 To identify the subject, always ask ¿QUÉ?, ¿QUIÉN?
 O ¿QUIÉNES? perform the action in the sentence.
-Taking this into account, for the first sentence, we would ask “¿Quién vive en Taiwán?”
+Taking this into account, for this specific sentence we would ask: “¿Quién vive en Taiwán?”
 (Who lives in Taiwan?) – “MARCOS”.
 By making this question, we can tell MARCOS is the subject of the sentence.

 Alicia encontró al conejo.